SCOPE

 Engaging Trusted Community Voices

-SCOPE trains community groups and key community leaders to strengthen their capacity to dialog with and engage on key RMNCH issues and interventions.
+SCOPE trained community groups and key community leaders to strengthen their capacity to dialog with and engage on key RMNCH issues and interventions.

 Community Health Workers

-SCOPE trains community health workers in the delivery of community-based family planning, maternal and newborn care (including home-based postnatal care), and prevention of common childhood illnesses.
+SCOPE trained CHWs in the delivery of community-based family planning, maternal and newborn care (including home-based postnatal care), and prevention of common childhood illnesses.

 Faith Actors

-Through a multi-layered community development approach, SCOPE works to build the capacity of faith leaders and faith communities to engage with critical issues, support care-seeking behaviors, and improve RMNCH behaviors and norms.
+Through a multi-layered community development approach, SCOPE worked to build the capacity of faith leaders and faith communities to engage with critical issues, support care-seeking behaviors, and improve RMNCH behaviors and norms.

 Community Groups

-Engaging communities through Care Groups and Couples’ Groups, SCOPE is diffusing RMNCH social and behavior change communication messages in order to create an environment that supports the health of mothers and children.
+Engaging communities through Care Groups and Couples’ Groups, SCOPE diffused RMNCH social and behavior change communication messages in order to create an environment that supports the health of mothers and children.

 Technical Areas